muratk5n/thirdwave/en/README.md

 ---

-If it is not important why are you trying to expand it?
-It clearly *means* something to be in this thing, as well as outside, and it is potentially against someone, even in defensive form.
+If it is not important why are some trying to expand it?
+It clearly *means* something to be in it, as well as outside, and it is potentially against someone, even in defensive form.

 "But NATO is not that important, RU is making a big deal of it"